apache/drill/_docs/odbc-jdbc-interfaces/using-odbc-on-linux-and-mac-os-x/020-installing-the-driver-on-mac-os-x.md

   * Installed iODBC driver manager libraries: libiodbc.dylib and libiodbcinst.dylib
   * Installed MapR Drill ODBC Driver for Drill shared libraries

-For example, if the iODBC driver manager using the DMG provided on the iODBC web site, libraries are installed in `/usr/local/iODBC/lib`, then set `DYLD_LIBRARY_PATH` to include that path and the path to the MapR Drill ODBC Driver.
+If you installed the iODBC driver manager using the DMG, libraries are installed in `/usr/local/iODBC/lib`, set the `DYLD_LIBRARY_PATH` to include that path and the path to the MapR Drill ODBC Driver.
 For example, use the following command to set the environment variable to both paths:

 `export DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:/usr/local/iODBC/lib:/opt/mapr/drillodbc/lib/universal`